hidny/CuboidSimplePhaseNetSearch/README.md

 2 0 0 0 1 1 1<br>

 1 0 0 0 1 1 1<br>

+(I got this matrix from permuting the order of the states of the 1st matrix.)

 ### Notes about this equation
 * This only counts the number of fixed solutions. (i.e: this ignores the 2D symmetries)